 What factors contribute to the cost of living in Raleigh?

-The cost of living in Raleigh is influenced by housing, utilities, transportation, healthcare, and taxes.
+The cost of living in Raleigh is influenced by various factors, including housing, utilities, transportation, healthcare, and taxes.
 Housing is the most significant expense, while utilities tend to align with national averages.
-Transportation costs are also crucial, with many relying on personal vehicles due to limited public transportation.
+Transportation costs are also crucial, as many people rely on personal vehicles due to limited public transportation options.

 How does Raleigh’s housing cost compare to other major cities?